 Grocery shopping, shopping in general will be one of the main areas you need to watch and cut back on once you shift into a single income household.

-Also investing in the Grocery Budget Workshop will help you learn more about saving money at the grocery store and the 5 ways the grocery store makes you spend more than you need.
+Also investing in the Grocery Budget Workshop will help you learn more about saving money at the grocery store.